senzing-garage/aws-cloudformation-database-cluster/docs/README.md

 1. **Details:**
    See the database cluster having a Name in the form `{StackName}-aurora-senzing-res-cluster` in the [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).
+   If a "Single" database was deployed, it will point to the single database host.

 ### DatabaseName

 1. **Synopsis:**
    The name of the database.
-   It is same name across all 3 database servers.
+   It is same name across all database servers.
 1. **Details:**
    Usually "G2".